Taxation of international executives

 Are investment income and capital gains taxed in Canada?
 If so, how?

 Upon the disposition of capital property, the gain or loss is calculated as the difference between the cost base of the asset and the proceeds of sale (less any selling expenses).
-Only one-half of the net capital gain is added to taxable income, while a net capital loss may be carried back to reduce capital gains realized in any of the three prior years, and thereby recover the relevant tax, or be carried forward and applied to reduce net taxable capital gains realized in any future tax year.
-Canadian residents owning “qualified small business corporation shares” may qualify for a lifetime exemption (applied on a cumulative basis) of up to CAD 848,252 , or for a lifetime exemption of up to CAD 1,000,000 for qualified Canadian farm property or qualified Canadian fishing property they own, on the disposition of that property on or after January 1, 2018.
+Only one-half of the net capital gain is added to taxable income, while a net capital loss may be carried back to reduce capital gains realized in any of the 3 prior years, and thereby recover the relevant tax, or be carried forward and applied to reduce net taxable capital gains realized in any future tax year.
+Canadian residents owning “qualified small business corporation shares” may qualify for a lifetime exemption (applied on a cumulative basis) of up to CAD866,912, or for a lifetime exemption of up to CAD1,000,000 for qualified Canadian farm property or qualified Canadian fishing property they own, on the disposition of that property on or after 1 January 2019.
 Donations of certain appreciated capital property to registered charities may result in no capital gains being subject to tax and a donation credit being available to the donor.

 Capital gains are generally measured from the original cost of the particular property.
 However, on immigration to Canada, most property owned by the individual is deemed to be reacquired at its fair market value as of the date of immigration.
-This helps ensure that Canada only taxes the capital gains that accrue while the individual is resident in Canada.
+This usually ensures that Canada only taxes the capital gains that accrue while the individual is resident in Canada.

 Stock option income is taxable in Canada if the individual is a resident when the options are exercised.
 Stock option income may also be taxable in Canada if the options were granted while the individual was a resident of or working in Canada (even if exercised after departure from Canada).
 A foreign tax credit may be available if the stock option income was subject to tax in another jurisdiction.